Larb tofu, pomelo salad, corn fritters and more—here’s how to eat vegetarian and vegan (and hold the fish sauce) in Bangkok.

 As I slurped up the last bit of spicy broth from my lunch of ramen noodle and bok choy, I felt full and satisfied.
 That is, until I took a final look at my bowl: Hiding at the bottom, alongside a few stray bean sprouts, was an indiscernible hunk of fatty flesh on bone.
 Chicken?
 Beef?
 Pork?
 My contentment quickly dissipated.
 What on Earth did I just eat?

 I've been a vegetarian for 13 years, a pretty significant part of my life.
-I'm now in Cambodia in the Peace Corps, and when I first applied, I was warned that one of the unwavering rules is to be open to whatever challenges and new experiences come your...Read More
+I'm now in Cambodia in the Peace Corps, and when I first applied, I was warned that one of the unwavering...Read More

 Thank you to all who participated in our recent Taiwan contest!
 We had asked for Facebook likes on users' photo uploads—it was a close race, but we’re ready to announce our winners.